 All executive directors have service agreements which are terminable by the Group on 12 months' notice.

-During the year ended 31 March 2016, one (2015: two) director was a contributory members of the Kelda Group Pension Plan, a defined benefit scheme.
-The accrued pension benefit of the highest paid director in the year ended 31 March 2016, was £0.2m (2015: £0.2m).
+During the year, one (2015: two) director was a contributory member of the Kelda Group Pension Plan, a defined benefit scheme.
+The accrued pension benefit of the highest paid director in 2015/16 was £0.2m (2015: £0.2m).